From the CFO of Puma India and now at Bata: How Vidhya Srinivasan is evolving in this technology-driven world

 You became a first-time CFO way back in 2013.
 In this span of 7 years, how has the role of a CFO evolved?

-To give you a backdrop, from 1998-2005, I used to work as a consultant at A.T.
-Kearney.
-During my consulting days, working with various businesses on a variety of projects ranging from market entry, strategy, business restructuring and process improvement
+To give you a backdrop, from 1998-2005, I used to be a consultant at A.T.
+Kearney working with various businesses on a variety of projects ranging from market entry, strategy, business restructuring and process improvement

 I later moved into a Finance role at a leading Pharma company, then to Aditya Birla Retail.
 Here I was dealing with strategy and finance.
 In 2014 I joined Puma India as their CFO.
 I was there for 6 plus years and only in Jan’ 2021, I moved to Bata India as a CFO.

-So, right from the beginning, I have always focused on business partnering as a critical part of my CFO role.
+Right from the beginning, I have always focused on business partnering as a critical part of my role.

-To answer your question as to how has my role evolved.
-When I first started as a CFO (and even today), certain parts of a role remain consistent - governance, reporting of results, updating the accounts and ensuring there are no tax issues.
+When I first started as a CFO (and even today), certain parts of my role remain consistent - governance, reporting of results, updating the accounts and ensuring there are no tax issues.
 In retail, especially, making sure that the loss prevention practices and policies are in place is very important.

 Nevertheless, with e-commerce increasing and fintech becoming more and more crucial, the level of technology has certainly increased.
-This has certainly increased the tools available to play the role.
+This has had an impact on my role as a CFO.

 To be more specific this is how my role as a CFO has evolved over the years because of technology: